-Today, the notorious site of yesteryear has become a symbol of freedom.
-The Awaiting Trial Block of the Old Fort made way for the Constitutional Court, which works to uphold the rights and dignity of all who live in South Africa.
-Ordinary South Africans can visit the court, the highest in the country, and watch the judges at work.
-They proudly view Constitution Hill as a place that restores and protects their dignity and basic human rights.
+The once infamously cruel prison site has now become a symbol of South Africa’s successful struggle for freedom and democracy.
+The Awaiting Trial Block of the Old Fort made way for the modern Constitutional Court, which works to uphold the rights and dignity of all who live in South Africa.
+Bricks from the old building were used to build the modern Constitutional Court, which was designed to be an open, transparent and welcoming space.
+It is possible for anyone to visit the court, the highest in the country, and watch the judges at work.